sixuanhan/nuggets/IMPLEMENTATION.md

 static bool handleInput(void* arg);
 ```

 A function that passes the message that is received from the server to the relevant function.
-It returns a handleXYZ function's return.
+It returns a handleXYZ function's boolean.
 ```c
 static bool handleMessage(void* arg, const addr_t from, const char* message);
 ```

-A function that connects the client to the server and returns the letter that corresponds to their player.
+A function that connects the client to the server and stores the letter that corresponds to their player.
 It returns false.
 ```c
 static bool handleOK(const char* message);
 ```

-A function that notifies the client of the size of the grid as a constant integer.
+A function that notifies the client of the size of the grid as two constant integers.
 It returns false.
 ```c
 static bool handleGRID(const char* message);
 ```